CoryWBoris/AbletonAutoColor/README.md

 Enjoy the python functionality native to Ableton Live which makes this possible!

 limitations:
-name change event is only registered when a new track is made or a new device is clicked on
+name change event is only registered when a new track is made or a new device is opened (i.e., max for live device, instrument, but not an audio or midi effect) this means, the color only changes when you do something as defined above.
+Updates to follow!

+one and only runtime error:
+If you are using ableton beta, you will see that the first name change will result in a NoneType object is not callable, but that only happens the first time you name something in a newly loaded set, which I'm still trying to figure out.
+Open to any suggestions!
+I'm so close to having this work when you leave the renaming field or press the return or enter key.

+donations welcome!
+paypal tromboris@gmail.com
+or
-donations to paypal tromboris@gmail.com or my ethereum address 0x3f6af994201c17eF1E86ff057AB2a2F6CB0D1f6a welcome! thank you.
+ethereum address: 0x3f6af994201c17eF1E86ff057AB2a2F6CB0D1f6a welcome! thank you.

+Happy Music Making
 -C